 What It Is

 Well, yes – it is one of those.
 But it’s also a historic crossover – being the first one as well as the longest-in-continuous-production one.

 The original ’96 RAV4 pretty much created the template that others quickly emulated – because it sold.
 The RAV was built on a car’s chassis, but rode higher up, like a truck.
 It was good in winter – and good for carrying cargo – but drove pretty much like a car.

 And with the V6, the thing was fast, too.

 Today, the RAV4 is the best-selling crossover SUV in the country.

-And now, it’s the first Toyota crossover to offer rock-crawling capability.
+And this coming year it’ll be the first Toyota crossover to offer rock-crawling capability.

 It features a torque vectoring AWD system that can route engine power to individual wheels and side to side – not just from front to back.